-FortiClient includes an AV component to scan system files, executable files, removable media, dynamic-link library (DLL) files, and drivers.
+FortiClient includes an antivirus (AV) component to scan system files, executable files, removable media, dynamic-link library (DLL) files, and drivers.
 FortiClient also scans for and removes rootkits.
 In FortiClient, file-based malware, malicious websites, phishing, and spam URL protection are part of the AV component.
+FortiClient's AV component supports twelve levels of nested compressed files for scanning.
+For compressed files, FortiClient supports a maximum file size of 1 GB for antivirus scanning.
+For a compressed file with a size larger than 1 GB, FortiClient will scan it after decompression.